alexechoi/sas-prices-py/README.md

    - Optimized with asynchronous requests to reduce API call latency.

 2. **Dynamic Filtering**:
-   - Supports filtering by region, origin, destination, and trip duration.
+   - Filter by region, origin, destination, and trip duration.

 3. **Customizable Markets**:
    - Set the market during initialization (`gb-en`, `us-en`, etc.).

 ### Known Limitations
-- The API may return empty responses if no flights are available.
+- Empty responses may occur if no flights are available.
-- Network-related errors can slow down or fail batch requests; retry mechanisms may be necessary.
+- Network-related errors can slow or fail batch requests; retry mechanisms may improve performance.

 ---